-WiFi router can stick to any surface without succumbing to changes in angle, texture, temperature and moisture etc.
+WiFi router sticks to any surface without succumbing to changes in angle, texture, temperature, and moisture, etc.

-Diodora Aspera can remain affixed to a surface which changes itself from dry and rough to slippery and wet.
+Limpet (Diodora Aspera) can remain affixed to a surface that changes itself from dry and rough to slippery and wet.

 A Wifi router connects networking devices through radio waves.
-Where speed, security and reliability of internet are linked with service provider, the device itself is tethered to two invisible strings namely, energy and distance (range).
-These two variables of a routing device largely effects its utility.
-The device is designed to be plugged into a socket and can be placed or hung in limited number of ways only.
+Where speed, security, and reliability of the internet are linked with a service provider, the device itself is tethered to two invisible strings namely, energy and distance (range).
+These two variables of a routing device largely affect its utility.
+The device is designed to be plugged into a socket and can be placed or hung in a limited number of ways only.
 There is a need to end the dependency of this device on its electrical source and the surface on which it rests.

-As for the source of energy, we could start by looking into renewable sources like sun.
+As for the source of energy, we could start by looking into renewable sources like the sun.
 But this would require the gadget to be placed outside a building, which in turn begets new design challenges.
-Device would be exposed to all kinds of climatic variations such as humidity, wind, rain and diurnal range etc. Finding the most suitable wall, sill or texture for it to attach with, would be challenge.
+The device would be exposed to all kinds of climatic variations such as humidity, wind, rain and diurnal range, etc. Finding the most suitable wall, sill, or texture for it to attach with, would be a challenge.

 Row1Column1: Keyhole Limpet